MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--WorkerCount`

 The number of virtual machines(workers) used to build the index.
+If you're building a index with multitple index partitions, you can increase the number of workers up to the number of index partitions to increase build performance.
 Warning, assigning a number larger than IndexPartitionCount won't result in performance gain.
 Defaults to 1.

 `--WorkerSku`